solex2006/SELIProject/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 ---
-name: WCAG Requirement
+name: Bug report
-about: Use this template for create a WCAG requiremment.
+about: Use this template to track bugs
 labels: bug
 ---